-Or to speak out loud: “I live because of you passing away. ”
+Or to say it out loud: “I live because of you passing away. ”

-To feel that you can let go of the childish illusion.
-The illusion that you must do everything you can to make your parents happy again.
+To feel that you can let go of the childish illusion that you have to do everything in your power to make your parents happy again.

 That it was not and is not your fault.